 Random access preamble sequences, of four different lengths are supported.
 Sequence length 839 is applied with subcarrier spacings of 1.25 and 5 kHz, sequence length 139 is applied with subcarrier spacings of 15, 30, 60, 120, 480, and 960 kHz, sequence length of 571 is applied with subcarrier spacings of 30, 120, and 480 kHz, and sequence length 1151 is applied with subcarrier spacings of 15 and 120 kHz.
 Sequence length 839 supports unrestricted sets and restricted sets of Type A and Type B, while sequence lengths 139, 571, and 1151 support unrestricted sets only.
 Sequence length 839 is only used for operation with licensed channel access while sequence length 139 can be used for operation with either licensed or shared spectrum channel access.
 For FR1, sequence lengths of 571 and 1151 can be used only for operation with shared spectrum channel access.
-For FR2-2, sequence lengths of 571 and 1151 can be used for operation with either licensed or shared spectrum channel access.

-Editor's Note: Restriction of sequence length 1151 to operation with shared spectrum channel access for FR2-2 is FFS.
+For FR2-2, sequence lengths of 571 can be used for operation with either licensed or shared spectrum channel access only with subcarrier spacings of 120kHz and 480kHz and sequence lengths of 1151 can be used for operation with either licensed or shared spectrum channel access only with subcarrier spacings of 120kHz.

 Multiple PRACH preamble formats are defined with one or more PRACH OFDM symbols, and different CP and guard time.
 The PRACH preamble configuration to use is provided to the UE in the system information.

 For IAB additional random access configurations are defined.
 These configurations are obtained by extending the random access configurations defined for UEs via scaling the periodicity and/or offsetting the time domain position of the RACH occasions.